 The departments report directly to the vice-chancellor, not to the faculties which is the case at many other universities.
 A department can be commissioned to conduct education and research by different faculties.

-The department is run by a board.
-The head of department is its top executive official.
+The department is run by a board and led by a head of department.

 Thematic studies, institutes and centres